jwharm/java-gi-examples/README.md

 ### WebkitGtk Javascript callback

 This example is a [small WebkitGtk application](https://github.com/jwharm/java-gi-examples/tree/main/Javascript) that runs a Java callback function from a Javascript function in the webpage.

+### Mediastream

+The [Mediastream example](https://github.com/jwharm/java-gi-examples/tree/main/MediaStream) is ported from GtkDemo.
+It paints a simple image using Cairo, and then rotates the image in a GtkVideo widget.
+The Cairo draw commands use the [Cairo Java bindings](https://github.com/jwharm/cairo-java-bindings).

 ### GStreamer sound player